mandipf/dirty_data_project/task4/README.md

 ## Project Description

-This project cleans some Halloween Candy Data and performs some analysis on that cleaned data.
+This project cleans some Halloween Candy data and performs some analysis on that cleaned data.
 The data itself, which is in the form of three Excel-based questionnaires (2015, 2016 and 2017), was provided as part of a CodeClan Dirty Data Project.

 Assumptions made about the data: